CumulusNetworks/docs/content/cumulus-linux-59/System-Configuration/Access-Control-Lists/Access-Control-List-Configuration.md

 {{< /tab >}}
 {{< /tabs >}}

-To show the control plane police configuration and statistics, run the NVUE `nv show system control-plane policer --view=statistics` command.
+To show the control plane police configuration and statistics, run the NVUE `nv show system control-plane policer --view=brief` command.

 {{%notice note%}}
 Cumulus Linux provides default control plane policer values.
 You can adjust these values to accommodate higher scale requirements for specific protocols as needed.